October 02, 2017

 Become more powerful.
 Rise above someone else's control.
 Recognize you are valuable... and well worth fighting for.

-Phil Ventrello is the Founder of MUNIO Self Defense and the inventor of the MUNIO Designer Self Defense Keychain.
-He is a 5th Degree Black Belt and a Master Instructor of the Combat Hapkido self defense program at Foundation Martial Arts in Erie, PA.
+Phil Ventrello is the Founder of MUNIO Self Defense and the inventor of the MUNIO Self Defense Keychain.
+He is a 5th Degree Black Belt and Master Instructor of the Combat Hapkido self defense program at Foundation Martial Arts in Erie, PA.
 Phil is a lifetime member of the International Combat Hapkido Federation, a member of the American Women's Self Defense Association, and has been inducted into Action Martial Arts Magazine's Hall of Honor for his outstanding dedication in the martial arts.